-Before the assets of an estate in Ireland can be administered, an application must be made to the probate office, a division of the High Court, for a grant of probate in the case of a valid will, and a grant of administration in the case of an intestacy.
+Before the assets of an estate in Ireland can be administered, an application must be made to the probate office, a division of the High Court, for a grant of probate in the case of a valid will or a grant of administration intestate in the case of an intestacy.
 The process of the application and who is entitled to apply is governed by the Succession Act 1965.
-The grants give to the personal representatives power to administer the estate of the deceased and deal with the assets.
+The grant gives the personal representatives the power to administer the estate of the deceased and deal with the assets of the estate.

-Unilateral rules apply to allow for a credit for foreign tax on a gift or inheritance as against the Irish CAT liability where the taxes arise on the same event, and where double-tax treaties do not provide for a relief.
+Unilateral rules apply to allow a credit for foreign tax on a gift or inheritance against the Irish CAT liability when the taxes arise on the same event, and when the double-tax treaties do not provide for a relief.

-Ireland has two double-tax treaties in place that provide for relief for the double taxation of gifts and inheritances.
-One treaty is with the US and only covers inheritance taxes and not gift tax.
-The second treaty is with the UK.
+Ireland has two double-taxation treaties in place that provide for relief for the double taxation of gifts and inheritances.
+The treaty with the United States covers only inheritance taxes and not gift tax.
+The second treaty is with the United Kingdom.